sdercolin/vlabeler/readme/file-api.md

 `readLines(encoding = 'UTF-8'): string[]` : read the content of this file as an array of lines using the specified encoding.

+`write(text: string, encoding = 'UTF-8'): void` : write the input string to this file using the specified encoding.

 `mkdir(): boolean` : create this directory, return `true` if the directory is created successfully.

 `mkdirs(): boolean` : create this directory and all parent directories, return `true` if the directory is created